Lilreposurfer/MORPH-Mtb-Shiny-application/README.md

 In the third tab, Clustering, two plots (k-means and SOM clustering) will be visualed.
 Based on these plots, you can change the elbow and two clustering files will automatically be written in the folder you're working in.
 The next three tabs are the same as these of the first page and will give you the same output.
 The calculations will be done using the new expression data.

-The inputs can, again, be reset by clicking the Reset inputs button.
+The application can, again, be restarted by clicking the "New analysis" button.
 The spinning flowers indicate if the algorithm is running.